Tea for Life

 Lower your Blood Pressure

 High blood pressure is a risk factor of disease and small decrease in blood pressure from dietary changes may have significant benefits.
-Researchers are finding that tea’s natural plant compounds called flavonoids have powerful health benefits that help reduce the risk of high blood pressure, which in turn helps reduce the heart disease and stroke.
+Researchers are finding that tea’s natural plant compounds called flavonoids have powerful health benefits that help reduce the risk of high blood pressure, which in turn helps reduce the chance of heart disease and stroke.
 In a recent study scientists in Australia found that regular consumption of 3 cups of black tea a day can result in significantly lower blood pressure2.

 Boost your Mood and Stay Alert